-The course is designed to equip a pool of exceptional individuals from government, civil society, parliaments, media, international development agencies, and the private sector, as well as academics, researchers, and analysts, with the knowledge and tools necessary to contribute towards better governance and oversight of natural resources for a better future.
+The advanced course is designed to equip a pool of exceptional individuals from government, civil society, parliaments, media, international development agencies, and the private sector, as well as academics, researchers, and analysts, with the knowledge and tools necessary to contribute towards better governance and oversight of natural resources for a better future.
 Specifically, the course will examine the political economy of governance in resource-rich states and explore how it impacts domestic policy debates and practice.
+These skills are paramount to leaders in natural resource governance who need to manage the challenges that come with it and understand the impact of politics and power on policy outcomes.
+The course will include approaches to analyzing energy transition challenges, among other topics related to natural resource governance.

-The course is delivered through a unique collaboration between ETH Zürich's NADEL-Center for Development and Cooperation and the Natural Resource Governance Institute (NRGI).
-The course is designed primarily for individuals who already have a solid understanding of the subject matter but are seeking to enhance their knowledge and skills to play a more prominent role in developing, monitoring, and/or evaluating the mining and petroleum sector.
+This online course is delivered through a unique collaboration between ETH Zürich's NADEL-Center for Development and Cooperation and the Natural Resource Governance Institute (NRGI).
+The course is designed primarily for individuals who already have a solid understanding of the subject matter but are seeking to enhance their knowledge and skills to play a more prominent role in developing, monitoring, and/or evaluating their mining and/or gas and petroleum resources.